EdDataScienceEES/tutorial-Stead-James/index.md

 I am expecting prior knowledge of pipes in dplyr + functions like mutate and filter.

+In this tutorial you will learn how to utilise several advanced dplyr functions including:
-In this tutorial I am going to show how to merge data sets by these ids using a family of dplyry functions (add columns of one to another)
+- how to merge data sets using the join functions

-then demonstrate the use of arrange function and family of slice functions and touch briefly on bind_rows which can combine datasets (or in our case recombine)
+- the arrange function and versaility of slice functions

-I am then going to switch to the tidyr package and look at separating columns and then how to replace NA values
+I am then going to switch to the tidyr package and look at separating columns and then how to replace NA values.

 ## DPLYR
-load the github repo here --
+load the github repository here --

 starter code to load the datasets